LivotovLabs/WebApplicationSkeleton/README.md

 - Explore the sources
 - Copy and adjust for your own project

-Documentation and code insight will be addad later.
+Documentation and code insight will be added later.